Comas District, Lima: Demographics

 According to 2005 census conducted by the INEI, Comas has 464,745 inhabitants, a population density of 9,533.2 persons/km² and 100,950 households.

 History

-During its first years of existence, Comas was a pueblo joven.
-Comas humble beginnings were a direct result of the many organized invasions led by immigrants from the highlands during the 1970s.
+During its first years of existence, Comas was a pueblo joven (human settlement).
+Its humble beginnings were a direct result of the many organized migrations led by immigrants from the highlands during the 1970s.
 Most of these peasants arrived from the regions of Junín and Huacanvelica in the central sierra of Peru.